techforwarren/warren-plan-bot/README.md

 ### Option 2: the virtualenv way

-The following instructions should be run from the repo root
+The following instructions should be run from the repo root, and require Python 3.11

 #### Create the virtualenv (only have to do this once)